Skip to main content

 • Can a B-complex help with depression?

-• Is a B-complex safe during pregnancy?
+• Is a B-complex safe during pregnancy or breastfeeding?

 • What if I have a kidney problem?